How do I know how much solar energy my home is generating and using?

 System performance is measured in how many kilowatt-hours (kWh) it produces over a given period of time.
 A simple way to tell if the system is performing as expected is to utilize the “Daily kWh Rule-Of-Thumb” method below:

-5. ANALYZE: Compare the estimate you calculated, to the actual production.
-If the Actual is equal to or greater than the Estimate, then the system is performing as expected.
-If the Actual is less than the estimated, look to see whether shading or weather are a factor and if the low performance is consistent from day to day.
-Note that in the winter months performance for some systems may be near zero due to a combination of shading and weather.
+- ANALYZE: Compare the estimate you calculated to the production.
+If the production is equal to or greater than the estimate, then the system is performing as expected.
+If the production is less than the estimated, look to see whether shading or weather are a factor and if the low performance is consistent from day to day.
+In winter, performance for some systems may be near zero due to a combination of shading and weather.

 Example: You have a 6 kW (DC) solar system.
 The estimated daily production for your system by season would be: